A female Steller Sea Lion challenges the dominant male leader

 A dark shadow passed overhead just above her.
 Herra dove straight to the bottom to avoid Crom’s trap, but instead, collided directly into him as he bit at her, latched tightly onto her neck, and captured her.

-His large mouth could have easily snapped her neck, but Crom wanted to shake the life out of her.
+His large mouth could have quickly snapped her neck, but Crom wanted to shake the life out of her.
 Herra was helpless to oppose his sheer brute strength.

 Then Proot was there, furiously gnawing on Crom’s small external ear.
 Proot pulled Crom’s enormous head back, ripping his ear completely off.